Tochi-Onwuasoanya/Image_Generator/README.md

 # Image_Generator
 This is a web application that provides an API for generating images using the StableDiffusion model from the Hugging Face library.
-It is built using the FastAPI framework.
+Built using the FastAPI framework.

 ## Languages, Tools, and Technologies